echohack/deckbuilder/design.md

 *Astral Detection*: (4) Reveal 2 cards. +1 power for each spell revealed.

 *Plasma Lightning*: (4) Draw a card. +3 power.
 After playing this card, Burn it.

+*Fireball*: (5) +2 Power.
+If you buy a card with a Burn effect, play that card immediately and Burn this card.

+*Frostbolt*: (2) +1 Power.
+If you Burn this card, +2 Power and 3 damage to an enemy instead.

 ## *Tag*: Misc (These cards have no printed tag)